Mentorship

 We’ve seen how failed mentoring programs can wreck workplace culture.
 So, what should an organization do to prevent that from happening?

-Companies should also consider offering a variety of programs to employees rather than enforcing a one-size-fits-all approach.
-Whether they’re formal, peer-to-peer, or reverse, offering different mentoring styles empower employees.
+2. Offer a variety — Companies should also consider offering a variety of programs to employees to reach mentoring goals rather than enforcing a one-size-fits-all approach.
+Whether they’re formal, peer mentoring, or reverse, offering different mentoring styles empower employees.
 They can then choose the style that best suits them.

-And, sure it’s great to focus on mentees, but sometimes, it’s the mentors who need attention.
-By investing in ways of developing mentor skills, an organization can widen the types of styles they a mentee can adopt.
-Some key mentoring skills that can use sprucing up include:
+3. Support mentors — And, sure it’s great to focus on mentees, but sometimes, it’s the mentors who need attention.
+By creating some kind of mentor training program, your organization can widen the mentoring styles you can implement.
+Some key mentoring skills that can use sprucing up include: Active listening, communication, and constructive feedback.

-Finally, leverage tech to create a flexible and adaptable mentoring program that will evolve with the organization.
+5. Leverage tech — Finally, leverage tech to create a flexible and adaptable mentorship program that will evolve with the organization.
 Online tools and platforms that facilitate matching, communication, and progress tracking, like Together, will make it easier to provide tailored support for a personalized experience for each individual.
 It will also let a company monitor progress and tweak programs for even better results.

 How can this organization use the tips mentioned above to come up with a successful mentoring program?